 D. Data Automation

-If B2B enterprises automate client data, they can flourish with a robust people-based marketing strategy.
+If B2B enterprises automate client data, they can flourish with a robust B2B people based marketing strategy.
 Companies can comprehensively understand consumer behavior by using automation to bind customer data to a single source.
 This allows businesses to fuel their omnichannel marketing initiatives and develop a consistent marketing plan.

-People-based marketing is currently one of the hottest buzzwords in marketing.
-PBM is like ABM, starting with mass campaign distribution through print, media, and digital; and then focuses on what matters most in advertising: the target audience.
+People-based marketing in B2B is currently one of the hottest buzzwords in marketing.
+PBM is like ABM, starting with mass campaign distribution through print, media, and digital; and then focusing on what matters most in advertising: the target audience.

 Here are three helpful hints to comprehend this cutting-edge strategy before one jumps on board and starts a people-based marketing campaign.

 Online targeting relies more and more on offline data.
 People-based marketing is becoming the most advanced way to target a particular individual as technology bridges the physical and internet worlds.

 Here, demographic, geographic, and psychographic data is collected from in-store purchases, bank statements, credit information, and other forms of identification.
 Data firms are beginning to realize the benefits of gathering customer data.
 It’s a cash cow for marketing agencies.

 People-based marketing relies heavily on web profiling, which can sometimes be problematic

 Web-based information from a user’s online behavior is usually maintained on a server and turned into a bidding profile for people-based marketing.
 These behaviors are collected as cookies.
 With these web behavior profiles, it’s possible to narrow down an individual’s offline actions.
 These two can yield incredible marketing insights.
 Demand Side Platforms (DSP) can target one person over privacy gates.
 Bot fraud is becoming common with cookies or web profiles.

 When IP targeting tools are used, people-based marketing becomes beneficial